Russia–Singapore relations: History

 Russia appointed their first consul to Singapore, A.M.
 Vyvodtsev, in 1890, when the island was still a part of the British Empire as the Straits Settlements.
 Nicholas II of Russia visited the following year during his round-the-world voyage.

 Singapore and the Soviet Union established full diplomatic relations on 1 June 1968.

-Visa is still required for citizens of Singapore planning to visit Russia, Russian citizens can apply for e-visa if planning to visit Singapore.

-Bilateral relations

-The accumulated positive potential in Russia–Singapore relations has made it possible to further expand and intensify them in the course of the last few years.

 In 2009, a Russian-Singapore political dialogue was conducted which gained intensity.
 Among the attendees were Russian President Dmitry Medvedev, Prime Minister Vladimir Putin and Chairman of the Federation Council, Sergey Mironov, among other Russian delegates, and Singapore Prime Minister Lee Hsien Loong, Minister Mentor Lee Kuan Yew, Senior Minister Goh Chok Tong and Deputy Prime Minister Teo Chee Hean, among other Singaporean delegates.